You are here: Urology Textbook > Surgery (procedures) > Open partial nephrectomy

 Complications of Partial Nephrectomy

 Complications of partial nephrectomy (in comparison to radical nephrectomy) can be seen in the table complications of radical and partial nephrectomy, the data is from randomized and retrospective studies.
-The risk for bleeding an postoperative reinterventions are significantly increased.
+The risk for bleeding and postoperative interventions is higher after partial nephrectomy.

 The risk of blood loss over 500 ml is around 13%.
-In the case of postoperative bleeding, radiological embolization of the bleeding is attempted.
-However, postoperative bleeding can rarely enforce the surgical revision which often ends with nephrectomy.
+In the case of postoperative bleeding, radiological embolization is attempted.
+However, postoperative bleeding can rarely enforce the surgical revision which may end with nephrectomy.
 A rare cause of a late bleeding complication is the formation of a false aneurysm [pseudoaneurysm after partial nephrectomy].

 CT scan of a pseudoaneurysm after partial nephrectomy: the patient presented with a tamponade of the bladder 2 weeks after partial nephrectomy, the aneurysm was successfully embolized.
 With kind permission of Prof. Dr. K. Bohndorf, Augsburg.

 Extravasation of urine: